Bill Shorten’s becoming Opposition leader gives Tony Abbott greater reason for concern than an Anthony Albanese victory would have done.

 Shorten, who entered parliament on the 2007 Rudd wave, has shown policy and political skills.
 As parliamentary secretary for disabilities (a position he was initially dismayed at being given) he started the ball rolling towards disability insurance, one of the most important legacies of the Labor government.
 He made a fair fist of workplace relations; in the government’s last days he negotiated well on the Gonski package.

-Shorten was the preferred choice of the caucus by almost two thirds to one, but only won just over 40 per cent of the rank and file vote.
-It would have been potentially more difficult if the winner had lacked caucus support; and the rank and file are more left, so their opting for Albanese wasn’t surprising.
+Shorten was the preferred choice of the caucus by almost two thirds to one third, but only won just over 40 per cent of the rank and file vote.
+It would have been potentially more difficult if the winner had lacked caucus support; and the rank and file are more Left, so their opting for Albanese wasn’t surprising.
 But Shorten acknowledged that he has work to do with the party at large.

-Critics will point to Shorten’s role in first knifing Kevin Rudd and then switching back to Rudd, deserting the woman he helped install.
-Some in the party regard him with great distrust.
+Critics will point to Shorten’s role in first knifing Kevin Rudd in favour of Julia Gillard, before switching back to Rudd.
+Some in the party regard Shorten with great distrust.
 Will voters care?
-Not so much if he does a good job, and can tap into what is concerning ordinary people.
+Not so much, if he does a good job and can tap into what is concerning ordinary people.

-Some would argue it would be better for Shorten not to be in the job at the moment because the leader now is unlikely to be the next Labor PM – that Abbott will get two terms at least and Labor will change leaders.
+Some would argue it would be better for Shorten not to be in the job at the moment because the leader now is unlikely to be the next Labor prime minister, that Abbott will get two terms at least while Labor will change leaders again.

 But Shorten had no choice but to run.
 When he has worn his ambition on his sleeve probably from kindergarten days, it would have looked odd or opportunistic not to have fronted.
 In politics you take the opportunities when they come.

-Unless there is a change in ALP rules Shorten’s leadership is safe for this term.
-Under the 'Rudd rules' it takes 60 per cent of caucus to initiate a spill against an opposition leader.
-Assuming the Coalition does win next time, Shorten would face another ballot (if he was opposed).
-By then, there could be other ambitious people with eyes on the prize such as Chris Bowen and Jason Clare in his own right faction.
+Unless there is a change in ALP leadership rules, Shorten’s leadership is safe for this term.
+Under the 'Rudd rules' it takes 60 per cent of caucus to initiate a spill against an Opposition leader.
+Assuming the Coalition does win next time, Shorten would likely face another ballot (if opposed).
+By then, there could be other ambitious people with eyes on the prize, such as Chris Bowen and Jason Clare in his own Right faction.
 Shorten would need to have done well enough electorally to earn a second go.